ShouryaSrivastava01/weather-application/README.md

 Then you are set to work on the project.

-To make a new branch see image below
+To make a new branch see code below

 ```
 // #10 is the issue ticket number and issue name is - fix search bar"